backbencherstudio/gogamee/CENTRALIZED_DATA_STRUCTURE.md

 - `constants`: Access to currency symbols and quantity limits
 - `initialExtras`: Array of available extra services with pricing and descriptions

+### Personal Info Helpers
+- `text`: Access to all UI text constants and labels
+- `formFields`: Access to form field labels and placeholders
+- `paymentMethods`: Array of available payment options with icons
+- `reservationSummary`: Flight and hotel booking details with pricing
+- `storage`: Local storage configuration for form persistence

 ## Benefits of Centralization

 1. **Single Source of Truth**: All data is managed in one place